I Am Allergic to Codeine. Any Suggestions for Pain Control After Mommy Makeover?

 Never forget the use of ice and cold packs to reduce the amount of pain on almost all areas of the body following surgery.

-Pain control after mommy makeover
+Staying comfortable after a mommy makeover

 Pain Control After Mommy Makeover